subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$  m^\alpha_i \approx {1\over{C_\alpha}}\sum_{\alpha=1}^{C_{\alpha}} \sigma^\alpha_i $$

 where $C_\alpha$ is the number of configurations associated with the pure state $\alpha$, it follows that $0\le q_{\alpha\alpha}\le 1$.
-Note that the value of $q_{\alpha\alpha}$ grows as the number of phases increases, since there are fewer and fewer configurations in each valley, and in the limit $q_{\alpha\alpha} =1$ at $T=0$ since there in only a single configuration associated with the pure state.
+Note that the value of $q_{\alpha\alpha}$ grows as the number of pure states increases, since there are fewer and fewer configurations in each valley, and in the limit $q_{\alpha\alpha} =1$ at $T=0$ since there in only a single configuration associated with the pure state.
 On the other hand, as the temperature increases, more configurations participate in the pure state and as a result the self-overlap becomes less than one.

 We also define the probability distribution of the overlap between two pure states for a given realization of the disorder $J_{ij}$, given by

 $$ P^J(q) = \sum_{\alpha\beta} P_{\alpha} P_{\beta} \delta(q - q^{\alpha\beta}) $$

 If we average over $J$, then this results in ${\overline P}(q)=E_J(P^J(q))$ which can be used to characterize the spin glass model (note that it is a function of the distribution of the interactions $J_{ij}$).
-The focus of the analysis of spin glass models has been to derive an expression for this distribution.
+This distribution gives us information about the structure of the pure states and how they relate to each other, and hence a focus of the analysis of spin glass models has been to derive an expression for it.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat26.png)